 Forensic and Clinical Forensic Autopsy: An Atlas and Handbook, Second Edition, provides a step-by-step, photo-assisted guide illustrating the complete autopsy, from pre- through post-autopsy procedures.

-All too often, forensic pathologists perform autopsies that are limited only to the body parts that are suspect, leading to biased and inaccurate results.
+All too often, forensic pathologists perform autopsies that are limited only to the body parts that are suspected, leading to biased and inaccurate results.
 A correct diagnosis for cause of death can only be reached by a strict and systematic examination of the whole body.
-Chapters look at external cadaver examiner, organ removal methods, laboratory procedures—including recording and imaging techniques, microscopy applications, pediatric and fetal autopsies, and checking for genetic disease and DNA diagnosis.
-New chapters and sections to this edition cover histology and immunohistochemistry, in addition to added coverage on forensic anthropology and molecular autopsy.
+The chapters of this book look at external cadaver examiner, organ removal methods, laboratory procedures, including recording and imaging techniques, microscopy applications, pediatric and fetal autopsies, and checking for genetic disease and DNA diagnosis.
+New chapters and sections to this edition cover histology and immunohistochemistry, in addition to the added coverage on forensic anthropology and molecular autopsy.

 Table of Contents

 1 A Methodological Approach to the External Examination

 2 Adult Autopsy

 [STEFANO D’ERRICO, ANGELO MONTANA, GIULIO DI MIZIO, AND

 4 Postmortem Radiology and Digital Imaging:

 MUSUMECI, GIULIO ZIZZO, GIAMPAOLO GRILLI, AND CRISTOFORO POMARA]

 [FRANCESCO SESSA, FRANCESCA MAGLIETTA, ALESSIO ASMUNDO,